smapiot/piral/docs/questions/pilet-api.md

 }
 ```

-A good place for this would be either the *index.tsx* of your app shell, or some reachable file from this module, e.g., a *types.ts* that contains your shared types.
+A good place for this would be either the *index.tsx* of your app shell or some reachable file from this module, e.g., a *types.ts* that contains your shared types.

 The *.d.ts* that is generated for the pilets should pick up the typings as long as they are well reachable within your application.